Skip to main content

 This psalm wasn’t written in a holy vacuum.
 In it, the nations are raging, and kingdoms, tottering.
 Stillness, then, is not escapism.
 It’s allegiance, choosing where to anchor when the earth shakes.

-And that is where I find myself in this season — anchored at Serenity, serving and healing every day.
+And that is where I find myself in this season, anchored at Serenity — serving, learning, and healing every day.
 To retreat is not escape from reality, it’s returning to Truth.
 It’s receiving when the enemy is doing its most to take.
 It’s a military strategy, but I’ll save that for another time.

 The world in 1926 needed this prayer, and we need it now.
 To mark its centennial, how about reading the Serenity Prayer aloud: